Header Banner

 No longer do you need a cadaver and a scalpel— with Google's 3-D reconstruction, the Body Browser lets anyone peel back the layers of the human body.
 You can see the skin, muscles, bones, circulatory system, respiratory system and nervous system all at once, or view them separately.

-To use Body Browser, you'll need a web browser with WebGL How to Use the Google Body Browser for a Crash Course on Human Anatomysupport.
+To use Body Browser, you'll need a web browser with WebGL Annotated illustration of the human circulatory system and anatomy.support.
 The following are a few of the web browsers that can be used:

 Google's Body Browser tool comes with zoom and pan functions, similar to the ones offered by both Google Earth and Google Maps, allowing users to zoom in and out of the body and focus on specific areas.
 It also has a labeling system with built-in search function which can tell you exactly where the mandible, intercostal arteries and intermediate dorsal cutaneous nerve are.